djgroen/student-resources/docs/_build/html/_sources/onboarding_orientation.md.txt

 - Romania: The city of Călărași

 - Türkiye: The cities of Ankara and Istanbul

+The main paper describing it can be found [here](https://bura.brunel.ac.uk/bitstream/2438/20914/4/FullText.pdf)

 **Why it is used:**
 FACS is used to analyse how infectious diseases spread within communities and evaluate strategies to mitigate outbreaks, such as social distancing, vaccination, and mask mandates.
 Its ability to model detailed population behaviors and interactions makes it an essential tool for public health planning and policymaking.